danielbvillanueva/Villanueva_CS1201/README.md

 | [Villanueva, Daniel](https://github.com/danielbvillanueva) | 23-01037 |
 | [Tarcelo, Mark Niño](https://github.com/ElgatoMe0w) | 20-08675 |

----

-## 💎 Acknowledgements
+## <a id="acknowledgements">💎 Acknowledgements</a>
-Special thanks to our instructor, **Ms. Fatima Marie Agdon**, for guiding us in developing a WinForms project in C#.
-Through this GUI calculator, we practiced combining OOP concepts with user interface programming.
+Special thanks to our instructor, **Ms. Fatima Marie Agdon**, for guiding us through event-driven programming and WinForms development.
+This project enhanced our understanding of C# and GUI applications.

----